jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 }
 ```

-This is the technique that I'll use in the Use Case.
+This is the technique that I'll use in the Use Case (TBD).

 ### Prototype Registry
 But something is still amiss.
 We have a bit of a chicken and egg problem.
 Prototype uses objects to make copies of objects.
 We still need that first seed object as the breeder.
 My example above only provided a comment `// Origins To Be Determined`.
 Where does it come from and how do clients access it?